-Wanna hear a historical fact about little ol’ me?
-Before I started blogging, I worked as an admin manager for a small finance company.
+Fun fact: before I started blogging, I worked as an admin manager for a small finance company.
 A big part of my job was implementing the email marketing systems that drove sales, and I looooved that part of my job!
 This ‘grow your email list’ stuff is sort of my jam.
 And I know how to make the whole process super easy for people that are just getting started.

 So that’s my goal today.

 In part one of this series, we talked all about the importance of creating an email list so that you can keep in touch with your audience and connect with them on a deeper level.
 You can review part one RIGHT HERE.

-And now that we have our email marketing accounts set up, we are going to talk about growing our email list and sending great content to our subscribers.
+Now that we have our email marketing accounts set up, we are going to talk about growing our email list and sending great content to our subscribers.
 We’re not going to spend much time on the actual process of designing your opt-in forms and subscription boxes because, let’s face it, it’s dinnertime and I’ve got tacos and cerveza waiting for me!

 But we are going to talk about the fastest way to grow your email list, the best freebies to offer your audience, and the best content to send after your subscribers join your mailing list.
 A lot of this can be automated, which gives you more free time for living life (and going to the beach)!

 Our blog posts contain affiliate links.
 These don’t cost you anything, but they allow us to continue running this site and providing free content for our readers.
 Full disclosure here.

 THE BEST EMAIL SERVICE